-- PATHOLOGY: How disease spread and interact with living organisms.
+- PATHOLOGY: How disease spreads and interacts with living organisms.

-Pathology is a whole field dedicated to disease.
-For example, phytopathology examines how disease spread and are managed for plants.
+Pathology is a whole field dedicated to how diseases spread.
+For example, phytopathology examines how diseases spread and are managed by plants.
 In contrast, the focus of zoopathology is on animal disease spread and prevention.

 On a large scale, epidemiology looks into how disease and determinants of health are transferred and distributed in populations.
 For example, an epidemiologist models a disease outbreak and prevents its spread.